watson-developer-cloud/customer-engagement-bot/README.md

    ![Screen capture of Launch tool button](readme_images/launch_tool_button.png)

-   The Conversation service tool opens.
+   The Watson Assistant (Conversation) service tool opens.

 1. Click **Import** to add the food coach workspace.
 When prompted, specify the location of the workspace JSON file in your local copy of the application project: